ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

 make
 ```

-When the build completes, it generates the firmware file <br />
-`output/images/flash.bin`, comprising TF-A, OP-TEE and the U-Boot bootloader. <br />
+When the build completes, it generates the firmware file `output/images/flash.bin`, comprising TF-A, OP-TEE and the U-Boot bootloader.
 A QEMU executable is also generated at `output/host/bin/qemu-system-aarch64`.

-Specific information for this Buildroot configuration is available in the file <br />
+Specific information for this Buildroot configuration is available in the file `board/qemu/aarch64-ebbr/readme.txt`.
-`board/qemu/aarch64-ebbr/readme.txt`.

-More information on Buildroot is available in [The Buildroot user manual](https://buildroot.org/downloads/manual/manual.html).
+More information on Buildroot is available in [The Buildroot user manual](http://buildroot.org/downloads/manual/manual.html).

 ### Model run command
 Launch the model using the following command: <br />

 ```